liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-outline.md

 ## Optimization Route

+This route is profile-first.
+Static code inspection is useful for understanding the operator, but it is not enough to choose the next optimization.
+Every kernel-level change must start from a measured bottleneck on a named case.

 ### Phase 1: Measurement Harness

-Purpose: make before/after measurement reproducible before editing kernels.
+Purpose: make before/after measurement reproducible before editing kernels and identify the dominant cost before deciding what to optimize.

 Tasks: